ethereum/hive/README.md

  * `hive` doesn't care what dependencies a client has: language, libraries or otherwise.
  * `hive` doesn't care how the client is built: environment, tooling or otherwise.
- * `hive` doesn't care what garbage clients generates during execution.
+ * `hive` doesn't care what garbage a client generates during execution.

 As long as a client can run on Linux, and you can package it up into a Docker image, `hive` can test it!